-However, if you are operating as a limited company you can pay for these expenses through the business, but you won’t be able to claim relief against corporation tax.
+However, if you are operating as a limited company you can pay for these expenses through the business, but they will be disallowed when calculating your corporation tax.
 Be careful that you do not trigger a benefit in kind from the company if you are claiming chargeable items.

-We have briefly detailed below common expenses that most business suffer:
+We have briefly detailed below common expenses that most business incur:

 It is tax efficient to pay yourself, as a director, a salary to utilise your personal allowance.
 You could also consider paying your partner a salary, only if they work in the business and have some personal allowance available.
 Current rates can be found on HMRC’s website http://www.hmrc.gov.uk/rates/it.htm

-Pensions are a good tax planning tool, they help you extract funds from your company and are also an allowable expense for corporation tax, only if you have an employer’s contribution scheme.
+Pensions are a good tax planning tool, they are normally an allowable expense for corporation tax.

 If you use these for your business then you should claim the expense.
 Ideally the expense should be paid directly by the company , remember if the expense is paid personally and not wholly for the business, then only the business element should be claimed.
 If you claim the whole amount you would trigger a benefit in kind if there is personal use.

-If you are working abroad for a long period of time there are circumstances when you can claim the costs of your partner coming out to visit you.
+If you are working abroad for a long period of time there are certain circumstances when you can claim the costs of your partner coming to visit you.

-Depending on the circumstances you can claim a flat rate (without a receipt) of between £5 and £20 per night, depending on where in the world you have travelled to for work, as incidental expenses to cover food etc. However, with the rising costs of food you might be better off claiming the actual costs rather than the flat rate allowance.
+Depending on the circumstances you can claim a flat rate (without a receipt) of between £5 and £20 per night, depending on where in the world you have traveled for work, to cover incidental expenses such as food etc. However, with the rising costs of food you might be better off claiming the actual costs, rather than the flat rate allowance.

 If you (a director), or one of your employees stays away from home during the week, because your client is based too far away to travel each day, then the hotel cost is also allowable.
 However, if for convenience you stay there for the weekend, you should only claim the expense for when you are there working.

 You can also, if it is cheaper, rent a property rather than paying hotel charges.
 Again, if you are staying there 7 nights, but only working 5 days, then the 2 days should not be claimed as a business expense.
 Also, if you are renting for more than two years then the area you are staying in is then deemed your home and the expense would no longer be allowable and there could be a benefit in kind implication.